pingcap/docs-cn/v2.1/how-to/troubleshoot/tidb-lightning.md

 **Solutions**:

 1. Ensure Lightning and the source database are using the same time zone.
-When deploying via TiDB-Ansible, the timezone is defined in `inventory.ini`.
+When deploying via TiDB Ansible, the timezone is defined in `inventory.ini`.

     ```ini
     # inventory.ini